strategineer/personal-website/content/blog/2024-10-03/index.md

 “In the same way, he acts honorably toward others, even when they do not act honorably toward him.
 His word is good, no matter to whom he gives it.”
 {{< /quote >}}

+**The trees and the wind were so still then that I felt like the whole world was listening to him.**

+It's lines like this that clue us in to how Able is perceiving Sir Ravd as a man he'd like to become, who's word are worth listening.
+Even though, we as readers can see that Sir Ravd kind of questionable in his behavior.
+He talks about honor but then he subjugates the people in this small town and enforces the will of his ruler...

+[this is a bit of a sidenote...]

-Able learns that knights speak properly, specifically knights use "may" instead of "can" when appropriate.
+Able also learns from Sir Ravd that knights speak properly, specifically knights use "may" instead of "can" when appropriate.

 {{< quote "47" >}}
 I tried to clean myself off a little and told Ravd, “You can have your scield back if you want it.”